-Claim staking and prospecting began at Flame & Moth in 1920, which was the start of a decade of commercial production in the Keno Hill district, and shallow workings identified two veins in the area, the Flame vein and the Moth vein.
+Claim staking and prospecting began at Flame & Moth in 1920, which was the start of a decade of commercial production in the Keno Hill district, and shallow workings identified some mineralized veining in the area.

 Subsequent to this early work, little or nothing appears to have happened on the property until the acquisition by United Keno Hill Mines (UKHM) just prior to 1950.
-A 90 foot (ft) inclined shaft was sunk along the footwall of what was likely the Moth vein zone, where a quartz-carbonate vein hosted mineralization averaging 10 ounces per ton (opt) Ag, 1.6% Pb, and 5% Zn was encountered.
+A 27.4 m inclined shaft was sunk along the footwall of what was likely the Moth vein zone, where quartz-carbonate vein hosted mineralization averaging 10 ounces per ton (opt) Ag, 1.6% Pb, and 5% Zn was encountered.
 Thirteen horizontal diamond drill holes totaling 193 m were drilled from the drift, but the core recovery was poor.